Lateral-Link/haistack-coding-challenge/README.md

 - Table footer with how many candidates there are in this database
 - Using modal for delete and update confirmation
 - Changing alerts to modal
-- Change style to be more appealing (changed fonts, fixed layout)
+- Change style to be more appealing (changed fonts, fixed layout, fixed css, added some colors)
 - Dropdown for actions instead of three buttons hardcoded
+- Footer with links to github and linkedin

 ## Future Improvements